Mrian07/Proyeksi/docs/release-notes/4-2-1/README.md

 ---

-# OpenProject 4.2.1
+# ProyeksiApp 4.2.1

-OpenProject 4.2.1 contains a hotfix for the packager installation which prevented translations from being displayed properly ([\#20837](https://community.openproject.org/work_packages/20837)).
+ProyeksiApp 4.2.1 contains a hotfix for the packager installation which prevented translations from being displayed properly ([\#20837](https://community.openproject.org/work_packages/20837)).